janeyugtan/Website-Portfolio/README.md

         <div>
           <h3>$100K+ in enterprise renewals</h3>
           <p>
-            This metric reflects renewal processing across high-value subscription accounts, with a strong focus on revenue retention, account continuity, and client relationship management.
-Click the KPI card again or use the button below to minimize this view.
+            This reflects high-value renewal work tied to retention, account continuity, and client relationships.
+Click the card again or use the button below to close this highlight.
           </p>
           <button class="metric-close" id="renewalsCalloutClose" type="button">Close highlight</button>
         </div>